MagWilczek/MagWilczek/README.md

 - 👀 I’m interested in technical writing.
 - 📝 I’m currently learning how to use GitHub.
 - ❔ I’m looking to collaborate on interesting projects that would help me learn new skills.
-- 🏡 In my private life I am a happy mother of two, a bicycle enthusiast and a book lover.
+- 🏡 In my private life I am a happy mother of two fantastic boys, a bicycle enthusiast and a book lover.
 - 📫 You can reach me at magdalena.b.wilczek@gmail.com

 <!---